vmathur/nfttown/README.md

 3. If a citizen leaves town, it can be removed by anyone.
 The NFT gets burned, making room for anyone to mint a new citizen

 ## To do
-- get real assets for dog and turtle + all colors
-- make the how to modal mobile friendly
+- make cat sprite
-- audit and deploy contract
+- polygon + gasless

 - new animations
 - scale based on tile size